 NHS complaints are regulated by law, and national guidance.
 The Chief Executive Officer (CEO) of each organisation is responsible for ensuring that all complaints are recorded properly, investigated fairly, and result in timely conclusions for appropriate remedial actions.
 This includes complaints about their contractors, who can only investigate themselves if the complainant agrees that would be appropriate.

 If the complainant is unhappy with the outcome, then they may request that their complaint is reviewed by the Parliamentary and Health Service Ombudsman, who perform the same role for complaints about the DVLA and Courts and Tribunals.
-If the PHSO does not agree, then their decision can be challenged in court - but only at the risk of huge legal expense.
+If the PHSO does not agree, then only their adherence to internal processes can be challenged via a judicial review, not the decision itself - and only at the risk of huge legal expense.

 The Information Commissioner's Office (ICO) were the only organisation that offered us effective assistance outside of court.
 When faced with bare denials that UKPC were sending false evidence to POPLA, we tried the lateral approach that, under data protection law, it was our right to have the false personal data in that evidence corrected.